jmeas/us-federal-tax-withholding.js/README.md

 ### Accuracy

-This algorithm should be reasonably accurate.
+This library should be reasonably accurate.
 For my payroll it is within a dollar amount.
+There are a number of reasons that may contribute to innacuracies.

-The reason for inaccuracies is that the IRS does not require that your company use any particular formula.
+The first is that the IRS does not require that your company use any particular formula.
 Rather, they provide an acceptable error range in addition to formulas for calculating withheld taxes.
 The acceptable error depends on the amount that you earn.

+Another cause of inaccuracy is that they also permit rounding.
+For instance, `$12.30` can be rounded down to `$12`, and `$56.98` can be rounded up to `$57.00`.

+Because employees typically do not have access to the algorithm used by their employee, it is difficult to increase the accuracy of this library.

 ### Algorithm